afoley587/coding-challenges-2025/grpc/golang/README.md

 * Bi-directional streaming
 * Automatic generation of client libraries
 * Lower latency than REST
-* Built-in support for TLS
+* Built-in support for mTLS

 This makes it an ideal foundation for microservices, internal APIs, and high-performance workloads.